entdec/nuntius/README.md

 class CarMessenger < Nuntius::BaseMessenger
   # time_range is a range, for a before scope the time_range the interval is added to the current
   # time, the end of the range is 1 hour from the start.
+  #
+  # So say the interval is "10 days", the timerange will be:
+  # from: today +  10 days - 1 hour
+  # until: today + 10 days
+  # So it basically selects all Car's with a tuneup_at within 10 days from now (in a 1 hour window)
   timebased_scope :before_tuneup do |time_range, metadata|
     cars = Car.where(tuneup_at: time_range)
     cars = cars.where(color: metadata['color']) if metadata['color'].present?